 Please visit each award’s page to learn more.

-This year’s Harry Hatry Award is presented to an individual whose outstanding teaching, education, training, and consultation in performance measurement and management has made a significant contribution to the practice of public administration.
+This year’s Harry Hatry Award is presented to an individual whose outstanding teaching, education, training, and consultation in performance management has made a significant contribution to the practice of public administration.
 The award winner must have spent the primary part of his/her career in public service.
 This award recognizes a person who has made outstanding contributions on a sustained basis rather than a single accomplishment.

 THE JOSEPH WHOLEY DISTINGUISHED SCHOLARSHIP AWARD

 The Joseph Wholey Award is for outstanding scholarship on performance in public and nonprofit organizations.
 The author(s) must provide a significant contribution to advancing knowledge in a scholarly journal about the development, implementation, use and impact of performance measurement.
 Preference will be given to a scholarly work that is relevant to the broad public administration community and is of interest to both practitioners and academicians.

 Based on an initial review of 55 potential articles from ten journals by the Award Chair, Dr. Patria de Lancer Julnes, she identified 12 articles that were the most relevant and most interesting.
 The committee was in agreement about the top two articles and then was able to quickly decide on the winner for this year’s award.

 Terman, J. N. (2018).
 Helping Third-Party Implementers Meet Performance Obligations: A Multi-Level Examination of the Weatherization Assistance Program.
 Public Administration Quarterly; Randallstown, 42(3), 287–327.

 Methodology Used for Selection

 The process leading to Jessica Terman’s selection began with a review of articles relevant to performance measurement or performance management in the following ten journals:

 Administrative Science Quarterly